NVIDIA/spark-rapids/tools/README.md

 operations vs the entire application time: `(sum(SQL Dataframe Duration) / (application-duration))`.
 The more time spent doing SQL Dataframe operations the higher the score is and the more likely the plugin will be able to help accelerate that application.
+Note that the application time is from application start to application end so if you are using an interactive shell where there is nothing running from a while, this time will include that which might skew the score.

 Each application(event log) could have multiple SQL queries.
 If a SQL's plan has Dataset API inside such as keyword `$Lambda` or `.apply`, that SQL query is categorized as a DataSet SQL query, otherwise it is a Dataframe SQL query.